The Ultimate Sleep Guide for College Students

 One way to work on improving your sleep hygiene is to keep up with healthy lifestyle practices.
 In college this becomes challenging with the temptation of cheap and convenient fast food, a partying lifestyle, and the overconsumption of caffeine to get you through those 8AM classes.
 But it’s important to remember that holistic health requires keeping up with all aspects of your well-being, including sleep, nutrition, and exercise.

-Optimize Your Sleep Space
+Optimize Your Dorm Room

 - Reserve your bed for sleep, not studying!

 - Create a relaxing sleep environment – you may need to negotiate with a roommate

 - Make your bed more comfortable

 Setting your sleep space up for a better night’s sleep is a great way to fix the most tangible problems interfering with your sleep.
 Bright lights keeping you up outside your window?
 Hang up darker curtains.
 Loud noises keeping you up at night, consider earplugs or a white noise machine to drown out the noise.
 You can also make your bedroom more comfortable by filling in the white space on the ways, decorating with accents, laying down a rug, adding lamps for different levels of lighting, and other items that make the room feel more cozy.